-Library service extended to Wayne Township residents in 1919 and into the rest of the county by contract in 1946.
+Library service extended to Wayne Township residents in 1919 and to the rest of the county by contract in 1946.
 Bookmobile service and a branch location in Pennville were added in 1948.

 Growing and Growing

-In the mid-1980s the Board of Trustees began to explore solutions to several growing challenges: lack of space for a diversified collection of materials; limited space for programming and patron reading and study; increased staff size driven by increased usage; and physical problems of the structure.
+In the mid-1980s, the Board of Trustees began to explore solutions to several growing challenges: lack of space for a diversified collection of materials, limited space for programming and patron reading and study, increased staff size driven by increased usage, and physical problems with the current structure.
 A 1985 feasibility study advocated constructing a building twice the size at a new location, or, in the alternative, doubling the size of the current structure.
-Library usage continued to increase; from an annual circulation of 170,000 in 1970 it grew to over 280,000 in 1992.
-Added to that, the new Americans with Disabilities Act regulations moved the Board of Trustees from a contemplative to action mode.
+Library usage continued to increase–from an annual circulation of 170,000 in 1970–to over 280,000 in 1992.
+The new Americans with Disabilities Act moved the Board of Trustees from contemplative–to action mode.

-The library entered the computer age in 1989 when records for some 100,000 book and non-print items were entered into a circulation control database.
-Another major commitment to automation was made in 1993, when the library’s circulation control system was expanded to provide Online Public Access Catalogs (OPACs) to replace the traditional card catalogs.
+The library entered the computer age in 1989, when records for some 100,000 books and non-print items were entered into a circulation control database.
+Another major commitment to automation was made in 1993, when the library’s circulation control system was expanded to provide Online Public Access Catalogs (OPACs), to replace the traditional card catalogs.
 Additional computer stations were also made available to the public and staff.